-Looking for more AIP Holiday cookies?
+Looking for more grain-free, AIP/paleo Holiday cookies?
 You might enjoy

-If you try these AIP Christmas Sugar Cookies I would love if you could give the recipe a star rating and short review.
+If you try these grain-free AIP/paleo Christmas Sugar Cookies I would love if you could give the recipe a star rating and short review.
 Be sure to snap a picture of the finished product and share it with me on Instagram by tagging @healmedeliciousPrint